The first thing I noticed was the normality.

 In short, the city may have felt safe while I was there, but there are plenty of potential dangers to be aware of.

-Always up for to trying a new dish, I opted for sambaza for lunch: fried sardines that have been specifically caught in Lake Kivu and a plate of Goma cheese.
-They were perfect for snacking and, oh my god, Goma chese is the best cheese ever.
-Formerly a Belgian colony, the DRC has an unexpected-yet-thriving cheese-making scene that was kicked off by Belgian priests back in the 70s, and man, I’m bummed I won’t be able to buy any while living in Europe.
-It was seriously good cheese.
+Always up for to trying a new dish, I opted for sambaza for lunch: fried sardines that had been caught in Lake Kivu and a plate of Goma cheese.
+They were perfect for snacking and I have to confess that Goma chese is the best cheese ever.
+Formerly a Belgian colony, the DRC has an unexpected-yet-thriving cheese-making scene that was kicked off by Belgian priests back in the 70s.
+Unfortunately, you can’t find Goma cheese easily outside of the country, which bums me out, as it was seriously good cheese.

-My trip to the DRC was off to a smooth and fantastic start, and I had just one afternoon in Goma to relax.
-Tomorrow, I’d be heading to Bukima to begin my trek to see wild mountain gorillas, and I was itching to get started.
+My trip to the DRC was off to a smooth start, and I had just one afternoon in Goma to relax.
+Tomorrow, I’d be heading to Bukima to begin my trek to see wild mountain gorillas.
+I was itching to get started.

 I rose at 6 a.m., grabbed a quick breakfast, and was greeted by someone from Virunga National Park on the streets of Goma.